 Paraic is the Chief Executive of Automsoft, the leading process data management software company in the world, whose major customers include Cadbury, Exxon and Pfizer.
 He was a founding director of the US-Ireland Alliance and is currently serving on the executive council of the Irish Software Association.
 He brings a wealth of business and management experience to the Board.
 Paraic is married to Susan and has four children.
 When he is not working or spending time with his family he is in training for a marathon.

 Dr. Oghenovo Osa Oghuvbu, Director

 Specialist in occupational health medicine

 Nigerian by birth, Ovo has lived and worked in Ireland since the mid-1990s.
-Having previously worked in Trinidad and Tobago, Ovo is passionate about diasporean issues with particular interest in civic responsibility, governance and, accountability.
-Actively involved in community service both as a volunteer and in corporate governance.
-Strong commitment to the role of the local church as an effective agent for development and transformation in communities.
+Having previously worked in Trinidad and Tobago, Ovo is passionate about Diaspora issues with particular interest in civic responsibility, governance and, accountability.
+He is actively involved in community service both as a volunteer as well as in corporate governance roles and has a strong commitment to the role of the local church as an effective agent for development and transformation in communities.